 The Commonwealth of Virginia defines breaking and entering, also known as “statutory burglary,” as the act of illicitly entering someone else’s home to commit a crime.

-However, entering a home with the intent to commit larceny, which means taking items but not taking them from a person, is a lesser felony charge.
+However, entering a home intending to commit larceny, which means taking items but not taking them from a person, is a lesser felony charge.
 This may bring a punishment of 1–20 years in prison and a fine of up to $2,500.

-If you’re armed while breaking and entering, the crime is automatically considered to be a Class 2 felony, with a prison term of 20 years to life.
+If you are armed while breaking and entering, the crime is automatically considered a Class 2 felony, with a prison term of 20 years to life.

-Criminal fraud in Virginia covers many different types of cases.
+Criminal fraud in Virginia covers many distinct types of cases.
 According to Virginia law, types of criminal fraud include:

-Fraud is defined as willful deception in order to obtain money or property from another party (a person, business, government, etc.).
+Fraud is willful deception to obtain money or property from another party (a person, business, government, etc.).
 It may include false statements, deliberately misleading others to gain access to items or money, or changing records like health status, income records, or even your timesheet for work.